ciroque/the-dagwood/docs/demo/src/roadmap.md

 ---

 > 🚀 **Future Vision**: The DAGwood project aims to become the definitive platform for workflow orchestration, combining the safety and performance of Rust with cutting-edge technologies like WASM sandboxing and AI-powered optimization.
-Join us in building the future of distributed computing!
+Join the effort to build the future of distributed computing!